 Every touchpoint matters when it comes to creating a lasting brand impression.
 By clarifying, simplifying and narrowing your brand positioning, working on your core brand messages and creating some rules around how to apply your brand visuals, you can build cohesiveness into your brand.

 The best feeling in the world is chatting to potential customers who undoubtedly want to work or buy from you, no matter the cost.
 They’re not chatting to other providers or haggling over price, they want what you’ve got.

 This is the goal of branding— to create favourable perceptions about the quality, unique value and trustworthiness of your brand so you don’t have to compete on price.
 This isn’t about charging exorbitant prices or ripping people off— it’s about charging what your products and services are worth.

 Often, customers are willing to pay a little bit extra to make a purchase from a reputable brand because it’s less risky, offers something unique and valuable, or provides better quality.
 If you’re at a point where you’d like to raise your prices, a brand evolution can help to communicate why you’re worth paying more for.

-7. Your want to attract new customers.
+7. Your want to attract new (or different) customers.

 If you’re not attracting your ideal customers, or are looking to target a new audience, you may need to consider a brand evolution.